Learn how to quickly install new Glock sights without having to buy an expensive sight pusher.

 After one more tap, it looks pretty good and is ready for the range.

 I sometimes use a micrometer to double-check but I think your eyes will tell you if something is off.
 Then time for the ultimate check at the range or you can use a laser trainer (which is a sweet practice tool anyways).
 The MantisX Training System is great also!

 Let me know how your install went, and if you didn’t get the Glock OEM sights, what did you get instead?

 That wasn’t so hard…was it?
-If after learning how to do it without a tool…you still want to use one…take a look at the Universal Sight Pusher.
+If after learning how to do it without a tool…you still want to use one…take a look at our list of the Best Sight Pusher Tools.

 Want more of our favorite guns and gear recommendations?
 Check out Editor’s Picks.